EaseCHAOS/easechaos/README.md

 2. Copy and rename `.env.sample` to `.env`
 3. Run `make up` to start the application on docker.

 NB: This project is still under development.
+You might encounter bugs with the processed data.
+However, issues stem from the drafts, and has nothing to do with the extractor in most cases.
+Refer to the IT department and respective class reps to resolve clashes and unfamiliar conventions.

 ### Current Progress